strayfade/strayfade/README.md

 ### **About Me**

-I'm Noah, a 17-year-old software developer and musician from the United States.
+I'm Noah, a 17-year-old software developer and music producer from the United States.
-I develop C++ programs and tools mostly (though I also do a lot of web development stuff).
+I develop C++ programs and desktop/CLI tools mostly (though I also do a lot of web development stuff).

 ### **I work with...**
  - C++ (Mostly)